adnovum/tenantsecrets/README.md

 GoCD secrets plugin that provides multi-tenant secrets.

-It allows generating GoCD secrets that are bound to a pipeline group.
-A bound secret cannot be decrypted in any other pipeline group.
+It allows generating GoCD secrets that are bound to a tenant.
+A bound secret cannot be decrypted by any other tenant using the same GoCD instance.
 This prevents someone with access to other pipeline configs (especially in the pipeline-as-code context) from copying the secret and making GoCD decrypt it in their own pipeline.

 ## Installation